PowerDNS/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 .# Abstract

-DNS RR types with number in range 0xFA00-0xFDFF are now included in special treatment like DS RR type specified in [@!RFC4035].
+DNS RR types with numbers in the range 0xFA00-0xFDFF are now included in special treatment like DS RR type specified in [@!RFC4035].
-Authoritative servers, DNSSEC signers, and recursive resolvers need to extend condition for DS special cases to also include this range.
+Authoritative servers, DNSSEC signers, and recursive resolvers need to extend the conditions for DS special handling to also include this range.
+This means: being authoritative on the parent side of a delegation; being signed by the parent; being provided along with delegations by the parent.
 DNSSEC validators also need to implement downgrade protection described in (#downgrade).
-This means: being authoritative on the parent side of a delegation; being signed by the parent; being provided along with delegations by the parent.

 {mainmatter}